BambooSilver/TinyTimer/TERMS.md

 By using the TinyTimer Discord bot (the "Bot"), you agree to the following terms:

 1. **Service Description**
-   The Bot updates user nicknames in Discord servers to include their username, country code, and local time, based on input provided by the user.
+   The Bot updates user nicknames in Discord servers to include their username, country code, and local time, based on input provided by the user or server admin.

 2. **No Guarantees**
    The Bot is provided "as is" without warranty of any kind.
 We make no guarantees of uptime, performance, or availability.